SecureAuthCorp/acceptto-mfa-redmine-plugin/README.md

     rake redmine:plugins:migrate

-5- This variables should be present in Rails.configuration:
+5- This variables should be present in your config/environments/development.rb & production.rb:

     config.redmine_host = "Address of your redmine host" config.mfa_app_uid = "Application unique id you've got from Acceptto."